FlowFX/flowfx.de/content/resume.md

 I prefer

 - working part-time.
 Currently I work Mondays through Thursdays, and it greatly benefits my well-being and the quality of my work.
-- not working on stupid things like cars, bitcoin, or advertising.
+- not working on stupid things like cars, crypto, "AI", or advertising.

 ## Relevant job experience